 The Testing Center is offering limited testing by appointment only.
 Appointments can be made by contacting staff at your desired testing location.
 Staff are available by phone, email and video conference, Monday through Friday.

 Visit the Testing Center webpage for more details and instructions.

 For veteran’s benefits please contact Lance Coppin at lance [dot] coppin [at] arapahoe [dot] edu.
 For general veteran’s support, please contact Dominic Pillitteri at dominic [dot] pillitteri [at] arapahoe [dot] edu.

 Withdrawals & Tuition Refunds

 ACC and the Community College System of Colorado do not have a tuition refund process, however there is an Appeal for Tuition Credit process.
 Please refer to this process if you do decide to withdraw from your courses.
-Again – we would urge you to not make that decision until the week of April 13 and see what develops.

 College Sponsored Travel